Preventing Adolescent Suicide: What You Can Do

 - No longer being interested in hobbies or other activities they used to enjoy

 A teen who is planning to commit suicide may:

-- Talk about being a bad person or feel terrible about himself.
+- Talk about being a bad person or feels terrible about themself.

 - Say things like “I won’t be a problem much longer,” “You’ll never see me again,” or “There’s no use”.

-- Note: If a teen makes comments about killing himself, always take these threats seriously.
+Note: If a teen makes comments about suicide, always take these threats seriously.